 - The Sapphire Reserve even provides free towing and roadside assistance and a number of other "premium card" benefits.
 For roadside assistance, Chase will pay $50 to cover the cost of towing, jump starts, etc. (up to $200 per year).
 You just need to call 855-860-7978.

-- You'll receive 65,000 Ultimate Rewards points just for signing up for the cards (and meeting the minimum spending requirement).
-If you spend $500 in the first three months with the Freedom Unlimited card, you'll earn 15,000 bonus points (the offers will say "$150", but you'll actually receive 15,000 points).
-If you spend $4,000 in the first three months with the Sapphire Reserve card, you'll earn another 50,000 points.
-To make meeting the spending requirements easier, get one card first, and then once you've earned the signup bonus, get the other card.
+- You'll receive over $1,000 worth of points just for signing up for these cards (and meeting the minimum spending requirement).
+When you spend $500 in the first three months with the Freedom Unlimited card, you'll earn 15,000 bonus points (the offers will say "$150", but you'll actually receive 15,000 points).
+Then, when you spend $4,000 with the Sapphire Reserve card, you'll earn another 50,000 points.
+(To make meeting the spending requirements easier, get one card first, and then once you've earned the signup bonus, get the other card.)

 You'll also get free lost and delayed baggage insurance, free trip cancellation and interruption insurance, and free flight delay coverage, when you use the card to pay for any portion of your flights.
 For more details, see: